-There are many national parks in Democratic Republic of Congo because of her size.
-The Democratic Republic of Congo (DRC) is the second largest country in Africa and the largest in Central Africa.
-She is bordered by Uganda, Rwanda, Central African Republic, Angola, Burundi, and Republic of the Congo, Sudan, Tanzania and Zambia.
-Congo is blessed with incredible biodiversity (Wildlife and vegetation) and will become among the most visited countries in Africa in future.
+There are many Game parks in Congo because of their size.
+The Democratic Republic of Congo (DRC) is the second-largest country in Africa and the largest in Central Africa.
+The country of Congo is surrounded by nine other countries, including Uganda, Rwanda, the Central African Republic, Angola, Burundi, the Republic of the Congo, Sudan, Tanzania, and Zambia.
+Congo is home to a vast array of wildlife and vegetation, making it one of the most biodiverse places in Africa.
+It is believed that in the future, Congo will become one of the most popular tourist destinations on the continent due to its natural beauty.
 The Democratic Republic of Congo is the only country where one can spot both lowland and mountain gorillas.

 However on the other hand, despite having vast natural resources and incredible biodiversity, the Congo has been plagued with conflicts for a long time.
-Most of the national parks in Congo receive few tourists and remain undiscovered.
-The Eastern part of the country is particularly unstable and this is evidenced by the presence of one of the largest UN Peace keeping missions on earth.
+Most of the Game Parks in Congo receive few tourists and remain undiscovered.
+The Eastern part of the country is particularly unstable and this is evidenced by the presence of one of the largest UN Peacekeeping missions on earth.
 Much as the world has been denied a chance to fully discover this naturally beautiful country, there is light at the end of the tunnel.

-In today’s blog safari vacations and travel services focusses on the national parks in Congo.
+In today’s blog safari vacations and travel services focus on the Game Parks in Congo.
 If you are interested in similar articles, you can read about the things to do in the Democratic Republic of Congo or tourism activities in Kinshasa.

-This is one of the many UNESCO World heritage sites in the Democratic Republic of Congo.
-The park is found in the south eastern part of the country – near the town of Bukavu and the banks of Lake Kivu.
-The Congo game parkspark was established in 1970 by Adrien Deschryver, a Belgium conservationists and photographer.
-Kahuzi-Biega covers an area of roughly 6000 square kilometers with much of it marked by lowland rain-forest, bamboo forests, swamps, bogs and marshland.
 The park derives its name from two mountains – Kahuzi and Biega.
-Kahuzi Biega National Park is home to Eastern Lowland Gorillas, eastern chimpanzee, bush buffalo, forest elephants, owl-faced monkeys, bongos, otters, bush squirrels, aquatic civet and galagos just to mention a few.
+Kahuzi Biega National Park is home to Eastern Lowland Gorillas, eastern chimpanzees, bush buffalo, forest elephants, owl-faced monkeys, bongos, otters, bush squirrels, aquatic civets, and galagos just to mention a few.
 The Eastern Lowland Gorilla, also known as the Graeurs Gorilla is the largest of the gorilla sub-species.
 Eastern Lowland Gorilla trekking is the most popular activity.
-While on a gorilla trekking mission, tourists can also choose to include birdwatching, mountain climbing and a tour of the city of Bukavu.
+While on a gorilla trekking mission, tourists can also choose to include birdwatching, mountain climbing, and a tour of the city of Bukavu.

-Like Upemba, Kundelungu National park is also found in the south eastern part of the country – Haut-Katanga province to be specific.
-It covers an area of about 7600 square kilometers and started as a Game parks in the Democratic Republic of Congo private hunting ground.
-Sport hunting was suspended and the area was gazetted into a national park.
-The park is home to crocodiles, porcupines, jackals, buffaloes, and small primates, various species of antelope, hippopotamuses, leopards, lions, zebras and snakes among many other creatures.
-A key attraction in Kundelungu national park is the Lofoi falls.
-These waterfalls rise 1,120 feet high and are one of the largest in the continent.
-In order to raise global attention to the conservation efforts needed to protect the park.
+Like Upemba, Kundelungu National Park is also found in the southeastern part of the country – Haut-Katanga province to be specific.
+The Kundelungu National Park is a vast area of about 7600 square kilometers.
+Initially, it started as a Game park in the Democratic Republic of Congo private hunting ground, but sport hunting was suspended, and it was gazetted into a national park.
+The park is a habitat for various wildlife species, including crocodiles, porcupines, jackals, buffaloes, small primates, different species of antelope, hippopotamuses, leopards, lions, zebras, and snakes, among many others.
+One of the major attractions in the park is the Lofoi Falls, towering 1,120 feet high, making it one of the largest waterfalls in the continent.

-Get in touch with safari vacations and travel services for more inquiries and assistance in planning your trip to the Congo.
+Moreover, to get a better understanding of the conservation efforts needed to protect this park, do not hesitate to get in touch with safari vacations and travel services.
+They can offer more inquiries and assistance in planning your trip to the Congo.